 However, for all its foresight the Indian govt can only hold so much at bay, with such a vast undertaking.
 Some states alone have 200 million people in them.
 And when Indians and Africans start dying in their far greater droves, will we even care by then?

 The US continues to squabble over a blame game, alongside ineffectual handling of preventative measures.
 Opinion pieces in CNN and the New York Times are now making the connection (alongside Dr. Anthony Fauci, the main health advisor to the regime) that an administration compromised by so pointing the finger is misdirecting its resources, possibly wilfully so.
 Fauci maintained in yesterday’s interview with CNN, that he can’t exactly jump in front of the microphone and take it away whenever POTUS makes another sweepingly inaccurate statement.
-Trump’s deployment of a line of appropriated human props in the background of his public appearances are surely starting to reveal the holes rather than cover them, by the fact many of them appear to have thought processing.
+Trump’s deployment of human props in the background of his public appearances are surely starting to reveal the holes rather than cover them, by the fact many of them appear to have thought processing.

 Japan is mulling over whether to postpone or possibly cancel the Olympics (its legally binding agreement when accepting the flame was to hold it in 2020, this year only).
 Norway and Canada are already out.
 The nation’s torch relay has been heavily edited already and similar hisses are being sounded across many nations to follow suit.
-More shockingly, Eurovision was canceled.
+More shockingly, Eurovision has been canceled.

 Having scrolled through a few million comments last night on the Internatz, it appears people are settling into the routine, while many others are reaching the point of cabin fever/ bankruptcy/ withdrawal and asking in their non-drug hazed clouds, whether it’d be better to just get on with normal life and let the millions die.
 It’s reached that.
 The moral question on an indentured life in the name of the living.
 And we’re barely at the shit>X<fan moment.
 The global economy is now set for a depression, the Asian nations months ahead, whose lockdowns and infection levels were steadfastly clearing, are now facing reinfection as numbers climb from returnees stepping off Western flights.

-Last night I had a sore throat, so quickly used the throat spray thing everyone says got invented in Sweden a few years back, and that halts many colds in their tracks.
+Last night I had a sore throat, so quickly used the throat spray thing that got invented in Sweden a few years back, and that halts many colds in their tracks.
 Despite it being anti-bac rather than anything anti-viral.
 Had to use it again today, and A admitted the same, but thinking it’s just the dry air from being indoors for so long.
 Here’s to hoping.

 Next up is the BAFTA winning documentary For Sama.
 In this day and age, dare I watch it?
 The struggle of a filmmaker, newly pregnant, who is forced to stay in Aleppo, the world’s oldest city and former UNESCO World Heritage Site as it’s bombed out of existence (her partner a frontline medic).
 The ethical dilemma of bringing a new life into such a world throughout.
 It is perhaps too close for home now, no longer viewed from the pity generating, door slamming safeties of mollycoddled privilege, in the continent next door.